‘Veronica Mars’ Revival Still On The Table? Kristen Bell And Rob Thomas Want To Make More Episodes

 Six episodes is an ideal number of episodes for Veronica Mars as well.
 Though the ill-fated third season received lower ratings and has some underlying creative and representational issues, one of its biggest successes was transitioning from the season-long mysteries into shorter, interconnected mysteries.
 The case of the murder of Hearst College’s dean is, in fact, six episodes long, and manages to be thoroughly interesting from start to finish.

 True Detective is not the only model available for the Veronica Mars revival, either.
-Recent true-crime series such as the This American Life spinoff podcast Serial and the Netflix original series Making a Murderer, as well as British series like The Hour and Broadchurch, have all had success with limited episodes.
+Recent true-crime series such as the This American Life spinoff podcast Serial, and the Netflix original series Making a Murderer, as well as British series like The Hour and Broadchurch, have all had success with limited episodes.

 "Come back to me." #VeronicaMarsMovie